Skip to main content

 At Thales, we have already been responsible for more than 200 biometric deployments in 80 countries, not to mention an equally strong track record in fields such as border and visa management and secure travel document design and issuance.

-What's more, we're happy to share our knowledge and understanding of these critical fields with stakeholders in both the public and private sectors - right around the world.
+Moreover, we're happy to share our knowledge and understanding of these critical fields with stakeholders in both the public and private sectors worldwide.

 Get in touch with us